-The customer provides their explicit informed consent and authorizes BEfficient by GSI Pty Ltd t/as (“b.energy”) to act as agent and facilitator for the on-selling of electricity to the property on the terms and conditions set out below.
+The customer provides their explicit informed consent and authorises BEfficient by GSI Pty Ltd and SUPA Energy Pty Ltd trading as benergy (“b.energy”) to act as agent and facilitator for the on-selling of electricity to the property on the terms and conditions set out below.

 The customer acknowledges that they have the right to elect to purchase electricity from a licensed market retailer of their choice. b.energy will not restrict the customers right if they choose to engage a market retailer for the supply of retailer energy.

-Should the customer elect in this right they will received a “Network Use of System” (NUOS) Bill from b.energy only for the Network kilowatt-hour (kWh) consumption & daily supply charges component for use of our network assets to receive electricity totheir supply point address.
+Should the customer elect in this right they will receive a “Network Use of System” (NUOS) Bill from b.energy only for the Network kilowatt-hour (kWh) consumption & daily supply charges component for use of our network assets to receive electricity to their supply point address.